HenryNVP/ai-tutor/README.md

 2. System auto-ingests when you ask first question
 3. Say: "create 20 questions from the uploaded documents"
 4. Take the quiz interactively!
-5. Click "Edit and Download Quiz" for markdown export
+5. Click "Edit and Download Quiz" for markdown export (changes sync to Generated Files Manager)
 ```

 ### 3. Data Visualization